thinkloop/coding-challenge-video/README.md

 ### Installation
 1. Clone the repo
-2. Build the project using gulp by simply running `gulp` in the project root
+2. Build the project by simply running `gulp` in the project root
-3. Open the `dist/index-1.0.0.html` in a browser
+3. Open `dist/index-1.0.0.html` in a browser

 ### Architecture
 The app is composed of 3 distinct sections:

 1. **Models**: Contain the app data.
 Completely decoupled and independent of any other part of the app.
 Have no knowledge of views.

 2. **Components**: Contain the app views in the form of React components.
 Completely decoupled from the rest of the app.
 Have no knowledge of models.